 Last year qldwater established a charitable venture that seeks to help address urban water and sewerage challenges facing small and remote communities.
 The Queensland Water Regional Communities Innovations Program (QWRCIP), administered under the auspices of qldwater with a steering committee made up of members of its Technical Reference Group, aims to provide professional development opportunities to members with fewer than 10,000 connections.

-QWRCIP was funded by corporate sponsors through the “vendor pitch” session at the qldwater Annual Forum in September, and successful candidates enjoyed a week-long immersion in all things urban water related, including time spent with an SEQ utility to learn more about specific equipment or implementation of programs of interest.
-It also included access to WIOA training workshops, plant audits with Peter Mosse and attendance of all tours and presentations.
+QWRCIP was funded by corporate sponsors through the “vendor pitch” session at the qldwater Annual Forum in September, and successful candidates enjoyed a week-long immersion in all things urban water related, including time spent with

 One of the scholarship winners, Central Highlands Regional Council Assistant Water Engineer Nathan Litzow, said the program and the opportunities it provided were very helpful for his growth in the water utilities team.

 “It was an intense period of learning, networking and participation that will continue to offer benefits to both myself and in turn to council,” Nathan said.

 For the first two days of the program, Nathan enjoyed the hospitality of the City of Gold Coast’s (CoGC) Water and Waste directorate where he spent time with the network reliability team learning about assets management challenges around budgeting, reproducing good work programs and improving poor ones.